A Guide To Carbon Monoxide Poisoning Claims

 Therefore, if you suffered carbon monoxide poisoning at work, you may be able to make a claim for employer negligence.

-Can I Claim Carbon Monoxide Poisoning Compensation?
+Who Can Make Carbon Monoxide Poisoning Claims?

 In order to make a personal injury claim for carbon monoxide poisoning, you must be able to prove that:

-• A liable party owed you a duty of care.
+- A liable party owed you a duty of care.

-• This duty was breached.
+- This duty was breached.

-• You suffered harm because of this breach.
+- You suffered harm because of this breach.

 There are a few different situations in which you are owed a duty of care, which is a legal responsibility for your health and safety.
 These include:

-• At home: Under the Landlord and Tenant Act 1985, your landlord has a legal obligation to ensure the proper working order of installations that supply gas.
-Should they fail to do so, and you suffer harm, you could be eligible to make a claim for carbon monoxide poisoning compensation
+- At home: Under the Landlord and Tenant Act 1985, your landlord has a legal obligation to ensure the proper working order of installations that supply gas.
+Should they fail to do so, and you suffer harm, you could be eligible to make a claim for carbon monoxide poisoning compensation.

-• In the workplace: Under the Health and Safety at Work etc. Act 1974 (HASAWA), your employer owes you a duty of care.
+- In the workplace: Under the Health and Safety at Work etc. Act 1974 (HASAWA), your employer owes you a duty of care.
 This means that they must take all reasonable and practicable steps to ensure the health, safety and welfare at work of their employees.
-If your employer fails to adhere to the health and safety legislation that applies to them and you experience harm, you could be eligible to make a carbon monoxide poisoning claim
+If your employer fails to adhere to the health and safety legislation that applies to them and you experience harm, you could be eligible to make a carbon monoxide poisoning claim.

-• In public: If you are in a public space, such as a restaurant, the controller of that space has a legal obligation under the Occupiers’ Liability Act 1957 to ensure your reasonable safety.
-If they fail to do so and you suffer harm, you might be eligible to seek compensation for carbon monoxide poisoning
+- In public: If you are in a public space, such as a restaurant, the controller of that space has a legal obligation under the Occupiers’ Liability Act 1957 to ensure your reasonable safety.
+If they fail to do so and you suffer harm, you might be eligible to seek compensation for carbon monoxide poisoning.

 How Long Do I Have To Make A Carbon Monoxide Poisoning Claim?